cod-cs-club/2024-Hackathon-Files/README.md

 Step 4.
 Run the command `npm install discord.js` to install the Discord.js library.

 Step 5.
-Create a `index.js` file, and paste the code from the `NodeJS-Template.js` file in this repository into it.
+Create a `index.js` file, and paste the code from the `NodeJS-Template.js` file from this repository into it.

 Step 6.
 On the last line of the `index.js` file, replace "BOT_TOKEN_HERE" text with the actual bot token provided to your team.
 ```js